excusezmoi/humanRandomSequenceGenerationAnalysis/README.md

 #### Markov.py

-**Show the Markov matrix of the "number" condition** of each participant.
+Show the Markov matrix of each condition of each participant.
 And also the weighted Markov matrix, which considers the objective distance between the numbers.
-The objective distance is also provided.
+The objective distance is also provided. **Note that the weighted Markov matrix and objective distance are only applicable to the number conditions.**

-The MarkovChainAll class has the attribute of participant, such as p1, p2.
-And the respective participant attribute has the condition attribute, such as snum, fact.
+The MarkovChainAll class has the attribute of Participant, which is a dummy class, such as p1, p2.
+And the respective participant attribute has the condition attributes, which are MarkovChain class objects, such as snum, fact.
 The respective condition attribute is a MarkovChain class object, which has the attribute of Markov matrix, Weighted Markov matrix, and the average objective difference.

 #### subjectiveDistance.py